-Certain legal matters in connection with the issuance of the securities issued under this prospectus supplement will be passed upon for us by Vinson & Elkins L.L.P. and, with respect to certain matters of Maryland law, by Venable LLP.
+Certain legal matters in connection with the issuance of the common shares issued under this prospectus supplement will be passed upon for us by Vinson & Elkins L.L.P. and, with respect to certain matters of Maryland law, by Venable LLP.
 Certain tax matters will be passed upon for us by Hunton Andrews Kurth LLP.
-Certain legal matters will be passed upon for the underwriters by Ropes & Gray LLP, New York, New York.
-Simpson Thacher & Bartlett LLP, New York, New York, will act as counsel to the selling shareholder.
+Certain legal matters will be passed upon for the Agents by Ropes & Gray LLP.